DevAggarwal03/Gaia_Autonomous_Hackathon/README.md

 ## How It Works
 1. **Uploading a Movie:**
    - Admin encrypts the movie with **CryptoJS** and uploads it to **IPFS**.
-   - MetaMask is used to confirm the transaction, and the movie details are stored on the **Mantle APAC Chain**.
+   - MetaMask is used to confirm the transaction, and the movie details are stored on the **Sepolia Chain**.

 2. **Purchasing a Movie:**
    - Users can browse movies and purchase them using blockchain payments.